 To make a wedding ring bearer pillow extra special and an instant heirloom, you can add material from your mother's wedding dress to the pillow.
 You can make the whole pillow from the her dress material, or you could purchase plain a pillow from a craft store and add your own decorations from your mom's dress and/or your grandmother's veil.

-If you purchase a pillow, you wouldn't need to carefully hand sew or hot glue the lace and beads onto the pillow.
+If you purchase a pillow, you could carefully hand sew or hot glue the lace and beads onto the pillow.
+(Be very, very, very careful with the glue and vintage wedding dresses, especially vintage lace- - it can go really wrong, really fast!)

 Here is a wedding ring bearer pillow and garter that I made from a combination of the bride's mother's wedding dress and her grandmother's veil…